Skip to main content

 Springsteen ICE protest ‘Streets of Minneapolis’ highest-selling song in US last week

-• On Sunday, Feb.
-2, Billboard announced `Streets of Minneapolis` debuted at No. 1 on the chart dated Feb.
-7, with 16,000 downloads sold in two days.
+• On Monday, Feb.
+2, Billboard announced that 'Streets of Minneapolis' debuted at No. 1 on the Digital Song Sales chart dated Feb.
+7 and was last week's highest-selling song in the US.

 Insights by Ground AI